 I’ve provided a table with said countries and their current VPN status below.
 It’s quite clear that a similar political regime based on control and lack of personal freedom connects these regions.

 Restricting freedom of speech is nothing new for some countries.
 They demonstrate that by banning popular social media and news outlets (usually associated with Western media).
-Since VPNs protect the fundamental human right to privacy, authoritarian regimes waste no time jumping on that as well.
+Since VPN services protect the fundamental human right to privacy, authoritarian regimes waste no time jumping on that as well.